veeambestpractise/best-practices-guide/job_configuration/application_aware_image_processing_apps.md

 # Application Specific Configuration

+## Microsoft Exchange

+Veeam Backup and Replication supports variety of Exchange configuration including DAG deployments.
+For more details refer to the corresponding section of the User Guide.

+** Note:** DAG clustered configurations may require adjusting cluster timeouts to avoid failovers during backup as per [KB1744](https://www.veeam.com/kb1744).

 ## Microsoft SQL Server

 In addition to the image level backup of a VM that will include full backup of the SQL databases Veeam Backup and Replication can perform additional backup of transaction logs.
 This process is described in the [corresponding section](https://helpcenter.veeam.com/docs/backup/vsphere/sql_backup_hiw.html?ver=95) of the User Guide in details.